NeoHW/tp/docs/DeveloperGuide.md

 Step 2: The user executes the `adde 1 n/ Birthday d/ 20-01-2022` command to add the Event, Birthday, which falls on the 20th January.

 * Upon successful validation, it creates an `AddEventsCommand` instance.

-Step 3: The use executes `deletee 1 e/1` to delete the Event as he realised he keyed in the wrong date.
+Step 3: The use executes `deletee 1 e/1` to delete the Event as the event is over.

 * Upon successful validation,  an `DeleteEventCommand` instance is created.

 The following UML sequence diagram illustrates how the Delete Event operation works.
 <puml src="diagrams/DeleteEventSequenceDiagram.puml" alt="Delete Event Sequence Diagram" />

+**Note:** The lifeline for `DeleteEventCommandParser` and `DeleteEventCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 #### Design Considerations